naveensivakumar14/ZATN/README.md

 Improving CRUD Functionality: Enhanced To-Do list CRUD operations by ensuring non-blocking code execution using Promises.
 Error Handling with Promises: Handling errors gracefully during Create, Read, Update, and Delete operations using catch() blocks.

-# Class 12: 29-11-2024: MonogoDB CRUD and Database connectivity using Express JS
+# Class 12: 29-11-2024: MongoDB CRUD and Database connectivity using Express JS

 • Connecting MongoDB with Express.js: I learned how to establish a connection between an Express.js application and a MongoDB database using the Mongoose library.
 • Schemas and Models: I explored creating MongoDB schemas and models to define the structure of database documents for CRUD operations.